CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     8 - Feel free to use this script however you want, yet remember that the original intention was to help Unity and Crocotile3D users for FREE.

-This is my gift for the Crocotile3D community, you can catch me on the official Crocotile3D discord too as CORENdot.
+This is my gift for the Crocotile3D community, you can catch me on the official Crocotile3D discord.
+- CORENdot